ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 In the domain of science, the Scientific Python community is just as well established.
 You may have already heard of Python packages like Numpy (Numerical Python), SciPy (Scientific Python), as well as other tools like Pandas, matplotlib, and others.
 Many of these tools were developed by scientists to share something back to the Python community, and they have now grown and become almost _de facto_ standard tools within the scientific programming community.

+<a name="installing"></a>

-## Let's go!
-Python set up and a first program
+## Installing Python and running a simple Python program

 ### Installation

 *Make sure you have installed Python before the tutorial, but if you have had problems, we can discuss it here.*

 Installing Pythom This depends on your operating system (Linux/Mac/Windows), but the easiest way I have found is to install a distribution of Python called 'Anaconda'.
 Anaconda is a Python distribution that includes a range of useful packages for scientific coding, such as matplotlib, numpy, pandas, etc. (We will cover these later on in the tutorial).
 It all comes with the conda package manager - a tool for easily installing other Python add-on packages that you may want to use.
-The download link is here: https://www.anaconda.com/download/.
+The download link is here: <a href="https://www.anaconda.com/download/" target="_blank">Downloading Anaconda</a>.

 *Make sure to install a **Python 3** version specific for your operating system*